yugabyte/yugabyte-db/docs/content/preview/tutorials/AI/ai-llamaindex-openai.md

         # pip install psycopg2-binary
         pip install python-dotenv
         ```
-3. Create an [OpenAI API Key](https://platform.openai.com/api-keys) and store it's value in a secure location.
+3. Create an [OpenAI API Key](https://platform.openai.com/api-keys).
 This will be used to connect the application to the LLM to generate SQL queries, infer results and generate the proper response.

 4. Configure the application environment variables in `{project_directory/.env}`.